renovatebot/renovate/docs/usage/configuration-options.md

 ### matchPackageNames

 Use this field if you want to have one or more exact name matches in your package rule.
-See also `matchNotPackageNames`.
+See also `excludePackageNames`.

 ```json
 {